 The Company acquired a 2.0% NSR royalty on future copper production on the Cantarito claim which makes up part of the La Fortuna deposit forming part of the NuevaUnión copper-gold project ("NuevaUnión") located in in the Huasco Province in the Atacama region of Chile.
 NuevaUnión is jointly owned by Newmont Corporation and Teck Resources Limited.
-In 2020, prior to the Arrangement Agreement, the Company partnered with Nova to jointly purchase the royalty on NuevaUnión such that Metalla acquired an entitlement to all payments under the NSR royalty with respect to gold production, Nova acquired an entitlement to all payments under the acquisition of Nova, the Company now holds a 2.0% NSR royalty on all metals at NuevaUnión.
+In 2020, prior to the Arrangement Agreement, the Company partnered with Nova to jointly purchase the royalty on NuevaUnión such that Metalla acquired an entitlement to all payments under the NSR royalty with respect to gold production, Nova acquired an entitlement to all payments with respect to copper production, and both Metalla and Nova acquired an entitlement to an even split of all other payments under the NSR.
+With the acquisition of Nova, the Company now holds a 2.0% NSR royalty on all metals at NuevaUnión.
 The fair value ascribed to Nova's portion of the NuevaUnión NSR royalty upon the acquisition of Nova was \$21.2 million.